 - What kind of cleaning products do they use (make sure they are equipped to care for delicate surfaces)

 - For a cleaning checklist so you are fully aware of what they will be doing

 Then make sure you will be available on the day that they come to clean!

 Your car insurance, health insurance, and homeowner’s insurance policies will all be impacted by moving to a new home.
 Especially if you are moving to a new state call these companies as soon as possible to ensure that your policies remain in place to protect you.
 If you’re lucky, your insurance rates might even go down!

 Change your address.

-Your new home obviously comes with a new address, Make sure you don’t miss anyone’s letters or any important mail and inform the post office of your move.
+Your new home comes with a new address, Make sure you don’t miss anyone’s letters or any important mail and inform the post office of your move.
 You can do it easily online at

 USPS.com, or by visiting your new local post office location.
 Begin informing your credit card companies, banks, and other institutions.
 Don’t forget to tell your friends and family about the move, too!
 This can be done easily via email while still keeping your home address safe.
-Don’t post it publicly to your social media!
+Don’t post it publicly on your social media!